MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 ### Allow whiteboard

 This is a per-user policy.
 This setting controls whether a user can share the whiteboard in a meeting.
-External users, including anonymous, guest, and federated users, inherit the policy of the meeting organizer.
+External users, including anonymous, B2B, and federated users, inherit the policy of the meeting organizer.

 Let's look at the following example.